 Canoeing is an example of a specific skill that is introduced and developed year on year allowing students to achieve mastery.
 In Year 3, students canoe on flat water in a lake, in pairs.
 By Year 4, they negotiate slightly moving water, while still canoeing in pairs.
 In Year 5, students canoe for a whole day to a new destination where they then camp overnight.
 At Year 6, students take on the challenge of white water rafting and at Year 7 students tackle the open water with ocean kayaking.

-The Year 9 Expanding Horizons, which is a full year program, commences with the Rural Project encompassing a 3 week camp.
-In a rural environment students learn independence and responsibility as well as exploring rural towns, the services they offer, the issues of sustainability and settlement.
-In small groups students undertake unsupervised hiking and bivouacking, team building activities and leadership exercises.
+The Year 9 New Horizons, which is a full year program, includes a 2 week camp in the Grampians.
+In this rural environment, students learn independence and responsibility as well as exploring rural towns, the services they offer, the issues of sustainability and settlement.
+In small groups students undertake unsupervised hiking, team building activities and leadership exercises.

 An expedition based camp that allows students full independence, whilst working within teams is the goal of Year 11 Camp.
-Students spend four days at Ku-Ring-Gai Chase National Park in NSW.
-Practical skills in sailing and water navigation are taught.
+Students spend time learning the skills in sailing and water navigation.
 The navigation skills required when sailing, and the team effort required in working and steering the yachts is extremely important as it calls upon all students to communicate effectively with one another and assist each other in demanding situations on the water.